-The Statements of Changes in Fiduciary Net Position present information showing how UCRS' net position for pension benefits changed during the years ended June 30, 2020, 2019 and 2018.
-It reflects contributions along with investment income (or losses) during the period from investing and securities lending activities.
+The Statements of Changes in Fiduciary Net Position present information showing how UCRS' net position for pension benefits changed during the years ended June 30, 2022, 2021 and 2020.
+They reflect contributions along with investment income or losses during the period from investing and securities lending activities.
 Deductions for retirement benefits, withdrawals, cost-of-living adjustments, survivor, disability and death benefits and administrative expenses are also presented.

 The Notes to Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The Required Supplementary Information (RSI) contains schedules with actuarial information, the net pension liability and contributions for the University of California Retirement Plan (UCRP) and the Voluntary Early Retirement Incentive Program (UC-VERIP).
+The Required Supplementary Information (RSI) contains schedules with actuarial information, the net pension liability and contributions for the University of California Retirement Plan (UCRP), and the Voluntary Early Retirement Incentive Program (UC-VERIP).
 The Notes to the RSI provide additional descriptions.

-The Vice President - Human Resources has primary fiduciary responsibility for UCRP administrative functions and the Chief Investment Officer (CIO) has primary fiduciary responsibility for implementing UCRP investment policy.
-The Regents determines investment policy and retains broad oversight fiduciary responsibility for investment and administrative functions for the UCRS Plans.
+The Vice President - Human Resources has primary fiduciary responsibility for UCRP administrative functions, and UC Investments has primary fiduciary responsibility for implementing UCRP investment policy.
+The Regents determine investment policy and retains fiduciary responsibility for investment and administrative functions for the UCRS Plans.